Answers to your questions.

 How does the diagnostic probability feature work?

-MindMetrix calculates diagnostic probabilities based on patient responses to validated psychiatric rating scales.
+MindMetrix calculates post-test probabilities based on patient responses to validated psychiatric rating scales.
 The algorithm weighs symptom patterns and severity to generate a probability score for over 60 DSM-5 conditions.
-These probabilities are not diagnoses—they’re designed to support clinical decision-making by identifying which conditions may warrant closer evaluation.
+These probabilities are not diagnoses: they’re designed to support clinical decision-making by identifying which conditions may warrant closer evaluation.
 View our full formula.

 Can MindMetrix be used for both initial assessments and ongoing care?

 Yes.
 Clinicians use MindMetrix both at intake to inform diagnosis and treatment planning, and periodically during care to monitor symptom progression or treatment response.
-The platform supports longitudinal tracking of patient symptoms over time through our feature, refresher testing, which we recommend administering every 6-12 months.
+The platform supports longitudinal tracking of patient symptoms over time through our Follow-Up Testing feature, which we recommend administering every 6-12 months.

 How long does it take for a patient to complete the assessment?